xitop/edzed/docs/utils.rst

   Minutes (``m``) and seconds (``s``) are always present in the result.
   Days (``d``) and hours (``h``) are prepended only when needed.

-  Partial seconds are formatted to 3 decimal places.
+  If the input value is a float, fractional seconds are formatted to *prec* decimal places.

   This is an inverse function to :func:`convert` below provided the separator is empty or whitespace only.

+  .. versionchanged:: 22.11.2
+    Added the *prec* parameter.

 .. function:: timestr_approx(seconds: int|float, sep: str = '') -> str